NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Violent Unleash.md

 * * *

 The force of your mind unleashing itself wracks your enemies with a violent shockwave.
 You deal 1d6 force damage to all creatures in a 20-foot emanation, with a basic Reflex save.
-This explosion is taxing, making you [[Conditions/Stunned|Stunned 1]].
+This explosion is taxing, making you [[Stunned|Stunned 1]].
 At 5th level and every 2 levels thereafter, the damage increases by 1d6.

 *Source: Pathfinder Dark Archive*
 *OGL*